mlabs-haskell/plutus-specification-language/families/HKD.md

 -->

-The new HKD representation of the transaction family and DApp types in Haskell allows us, first of all, to move all reusable declarations in a library module:
+The new HKD representation of the transaction family and DApp types in Haskell allows us, first of all, to move all reusable declarations into a library module:

 ~~~ {.haskell.ignore}
 module Families where